kdkavanagh/MHandoff/README.md

 ## Setup
 Setup Eclipse/IntelliJ
-Install the IDE, install the maven plugin (m2e) if using eclipse.
+* Install the IDE, install the maven plugin (m2e) if using eclipse.
 (This may be already installed if you have the most recent version of eclipse).
+* Setup code formatting
+*  --Navigate to preferences->java->code style->code Templates->comments->types and set to
+    /**
+     * @author <Name>
+     * @date ${date}
+     *
+     * ${tags}
+    */
+*  --Navigate to preferences->java->code style->code formatter->line wrapping and set max line width to 160
+*  --Navigate to preferences->java->editor->save actions and check all of the boxes
-If using eclipse, to import the project, go to File->import->maven project, then navigate to the handoff-tool folder in the repo.
+* If using eclipse, to import the project, go to File->import->maven project, then navigate to the handoff-tool folder in the repo.

+* If you want to use maven on the command line, you will have to install it separately from http://maven.apache.org/

-To run the server:
+* To run the server:
 1. From eclipse, create a new maven build configuration with the goals "clean install jetty:run"
 2. Run this configuration to start up the server.
 This starts a server at localhost:8080 and will continue to run until you kill it from the eclipse console

-The server checks for code updates every 10 seconds and will hotswap in your new code.
+* The server checks for code updates every 10 seconds and will hotswap in your new code.
 Servlets can be access at localhost:8080/<servletname>.
 --To test the hello world servlet, call localhost:8080/hello?name=<yournamehere>
 --To test the hello Json servlet, call localhost:8080/helloJson?name=<yournamehere>